 Features: QlikView distinguishes itself through its associative data modeling, facilitating quick and dynamic analysis.
 With in-memory data processing and powerful data visualization capabilities, QlikView offers a unique approach to data discovery.

--> Associative data modeling for quick analysis.-> In-memory data processing.
+-> Associative data modeling for quick analysis.

 -> Powerful data visualization capabilities.